Saturday, January 24, 2015

 What's Fare Is Fare

 So, the fare for a New York City bus or subway ride is going up to $2.75 this March.
 And it appears, too, that the going rate for another popular fare in these parts—a slice of pizza—is that very sum or close to it.
-For some inexplicable reason these two decidedly unrelated things—one a service and the other a favorite fast-food staple—have been inextricably linked for quite a long time.
+For some inexplicable reason these two decidedly unrelated things—one a service and the other a favorite fast-food staple—have been inextricably linked for a long time.

 Anyway, this neighborhood newspaper pizza review noted the cost of a slice in the various places surveyed as anywhere between $1.30 and $1.40.
-The 1992 bus and subway fare was $1.25—close enough to establish the fare and fare conjoining though time.
+The 1992 bus and subway fare were $1.25—close enough to establish the fare and fare conjoining though time.

 It should be noted that while New York City bus and subway service has gotten measurably better through the years—particularly the latter—the pizza slice has gotten considerably slighter.
 That is, courtesy of the costs of cheese and tomato sauce—and every other foodstuff for that matter coupled with criminally high cost of doing business—the ubiquitous slice of pizza’s mass has suffered.
 If not in taste then definitely in size, the slice of pizza isn’t what it used to be around here.
 And size matters.